zonaro/InnerFormValidation/README.md

 ### Data Attributes

-You can add the following attributeson forms and inputs:
+You can add the following attributes on forms and inputs:

 #### HTML5 Default Validation